 The College does not normally invite for interview applicants who do not perform well in the BMAT, especially Section 2.
-Successful applicants in recent years have usually had around 6.0 in Sections 1 and 2 of the BMAT.

 Over recent years Trinity College has accepted 11-13 medical students per year.
 Our students have achieved substantial success in the preclinical tripos, specialising in a wide range of 3rd year subjects, and gone on to a variety of interesting and successful careers in clinical research and practice.

 For more information, visit the Biological Sciences website and the Medical School website:

 Trinity has four teaching Fellows in Medical Sciences, who variously supervise and direct studies of Trinity students during their preclinical and clinical courses.
 We support a broadening of experience through summer research experience and travel related to medical studies.

 Catherine Aiken is a Clinical Lecturer in the University Department of Obstetrics and Gynaecology.
 She is an active clinician who specialises in high-risk fetal and maternal medicine.
 Her research focuses on understanding the impact of a suboptimal intrauterine environment on long-term health. https://www.obgyn.cam.ac.uk/staff/senior-staff/dr-catherine-aiken/